George Schaefer (director): Life and career

 Schaefer was born in Wallingford, Connecticut, and lived in Oak Park, Illinois for much of his boyhood and young adulthood.
 He was the son of Elsie (née Otterbein) and Louis Schaefer, who worked in sales.
 Schaefer studied stage directing at the Yale School of Drama.
 He began his directing career while serving in the U.S. Army Special Services during World War II.
 He directed over 50 plays for the troops.
 After being discharged, he directed for the Broadway theatre.
 His first production was of Shakespeare's Hamlet starring Maurice Evans.
 In 1953, Schaefer won a Tony Award for his production of The Teahouse of the August Moon which he co-produced with Evans.

 During the Golden Age of Television, Schaefer directed numerous live TV adaptations of Broadway plays for NBC's Hallmark Hall of Fame.
-His first episode for Hallmark was an adaptation of his Broadway staging of Hamlet starring Evans.
+His first episode for Hallmark was an adaptation of his Broadway staging of Hamlet starring Evans and co-directed by Albert McCleery.
 In the 1980s, several of his productions for Hallmark aired in syndication under the title George Schaefer Showcase Theatre.
 His television work garnered him five Emmy wins out of 21 total nominations.
 He also won four Directors Guild of America Awards out of 17 nominations.
 He holds the record for the most DGA Award nominations.
 He also directed five theatrical films, but to limited success.